SecurityRAT/securityrat.github.io/pages/securityrat/intro_requirements.md

 Status Columns are of two types:

-* eval: In this case, this Status Column is linked to Status Column Values.
+* enum: In this case, this Status Column is linked to Status Column Values.
 An example could be the Status Column "Implemented" and respective values "Yes" and "No".
 * text: Free text, e.g comment explaining the implementation of the requirement

 ## Implementation Type